-Soothes skin after time spent in the sun with its cold pressed organic aloe vera that doesn't contain any artificial additives.
-Earns praise for absorbing quickly into the skin.
+Soothes skin after time spent in the sun, with its cold-pressed organic aloe vera that doesn't contain any artificial additives.
+Quick absorbing.
+Can also be used to treat various skin issues.

-The consistency is somewhat watery, but this doesn't affect its skin-soothing properties.
+It's somewhat watery.
 Contains xanthan, a sugar-based thickening agent.

-Ample 16 oz. portion that moisturizes and helps protect tanned skin, thanks to the nourishing formula that includes vitamin E, aloe vera, and panthenol.
+Ample 16-ounce portion that moisturizes and helps protect tanned skin, thanks to the nourishing formula that includes vitamin E, aloe vera, and panthenol.
 Has a pleasant "summery" scent and comes in a convenient pump bottle.

 Though it contains natural oils, it also contains parabens and alcohol.
 Feels a bit sticky or tacky until it totally absorbs into the skin.

 Whether you’re working on a tan or just spending time outdoors, caring for your skin after sun exposure is key to keeping it healthy.
-With a good after-sun lotion, you can prolong your tan or soothe skin that’s suffered a burn to make sure that your skin looks and feels as good as possible.
+With a good after-sun lotion, you can prolong your tan or soothe skin that’s suffered a burn and keep your skin looking and feeling as good as possible.

 Sun exposure can potentially do serious damage to your skin, including dark spots, wrinkles, dryness, burns, blisters, and even skin cancer.
 To limit that damage, always wear sunscreen when out in the sun.
 An after-sun lotion can’t undo sun damage, but it can help your skin repair itself to make sure that it’s as healthy as possible.